 Consider the amount the programme costs

-There is no doubt that obtaining a degree pays off in the long run.
-According to Social Security Administration, male graduates earn, on the average, $900 000, while their female counterparts earn $630 000 over the course of their lifetime.
+There is no doubt that getting a degree pays off in the long run.
+According to Social Security Administration, male graduates earn, on average, $900 000, while their female counterparts earn $630 000 over the course of their lifetime.
 This does not mean that some females do not earn more than some males.
 Individual earnings vary based on the level of education, course of study, career and gender.

 Similarly, the cost of online university education can vary widely.
 You have to also put into consideration that the cost of education has skyrocketed over the last decade.
 It does not also mean that online programmes are far cheaper than traditional on-campus programmes (though they are cheaper in some cases, depending on the programme and university of study too).
-However, it will save you a lot of stress, cost of commuting to and fro school as well as give you flexibility to manage work and family.
+However, it will save you a lot of stress, the cost of commuting to and fro school as well as give you flexibility to manage work and family.

 Consider if the school hosting the online programme is within your state or faraway